Forebyte/Forebyte/README.md

 ## 🏘️ Join Us

-We are looking for like-minded individuals to accelerate Forebyte's development.
-Learn more about [Forebyte 2025 Recruitment](https://fael3z0zfze.feishu.cn/wiki/P7FOwEmPziVcaYkvVaacnVX1nvg).
+We are looking for like-minded individuals to accelerate Hashtag's development.
+Learn more about [Hashtag 2025 Recruitment](https://fael3z0zfze.feishu.cn/wiki/P7FOwEmPziVcaYkvVaacnVX1nvg).

 ## 💪 Related Projects